🧡 Skip to main content🔍 Skip to search

 Email reports

-Send email report to system administrator.
-Assuming that pinging SMTP server has finished successfully, the Task will send an email to administrator's email containing the data related to inability to connect the remote server.
+Send an email report to the system administrator.
+Assuming that pinging the SMTP server has finished successfully, the Task will send an email to the administrator's email containing the data related to the inability to connect to the remote server.
 Let us add the Send Email Action first.
-Let us add From and To address first and write something relevant into the Subject field.
+Let us add the From and To address first and write something relevant into the Subject field.

-To format Email text we will use contents of three files created by three Actions, namely, dns.txt, gateway.txt and traceroute.txt that will be created in C:\PING\ folder upon the first ping failure.
-Let us write a title for each file (e.g., PING DNS, PING GATEWAY and TRACERT SERVER) in the Email text field.
+To format the Email text, we will use the contents of three files created by three Actions, namely, dns.txt, gateway.txt, and traceroute.txt that will be created in the C:\PING\ folder upon the first ping failure.
+Let us write a title for each file (e.g., PING DNS, PING GATEWAY, and TRACERT SERVER) in the Email text field.

 Variable Wizard · Use file content · Local or network file: C:\PING\dns.txt